 This guide has been designed for ANZCA and FPM researchers utilising AIRR | ANZCA Institutional Research Repository.

-The ANZCA Institutional Research Repository (AIRR) has been developed to collect, preserve and promote the significant amount of important research published by ANZCA and FPM Fellows and trainees.
+The ANZCA Institutional Research Repository (AIRR) has been developed to collect, preserve and promote the significant amount of important research published by college fellows and trainees.

-AIRR is an institutional repository that identifies, captures, stores and facilitates retrieval of the research and publication output of ANZCA, FPM and the wider ANZCA community (such as non-funded Fellows, trainees and staff) for the collaborative benefit of local and global clinicians, researchers and health educators.
+AIRR is an institutional repository that identifies, captures, stores and facilitates retrieval of the research and publication output of the college and the wider ANZCA community (such as non-funded Fellows, trainees and staff) for the collaborative benefit of local and global clinicians, researchers and health educators.
 It is possible for fellows and trainees to register as a user, and once authorised, self-submit their research publications and outcomes.
-The repository provides a single point of access for current and comprehensive research outcomes and a portfolio for ANZCA and FPM researchers/authors on an international scale.
+The repository provides a single point of access for current and comprehensive research outcomes and a portfolio for college researchers/authors on an international scale.